mvolkmann/MyUnixEnv/notes/strapi-notes.md

 - press the "CREATE YOUR FIRST CONTENT TYPE" button
 - click "Create new content-type"
-- enter a "Display name".
-For example, "address"
+- enter a "Display name", for example "address"
 - press the "Continue" button
-- select a field type.
-For example, "Text"
+- select a field type, for example "Text"
-- enter a name.
-For example, "street"
+- enter a name, for example "street"
+- optionally click "ADVANCED SETTINGS" and supply a default value or click checkboxes to make the field private, required, unique, or have a minimum or maximum length
 - for each additional field in the content type, press the "Add another field" button and repeat
 - when finished adding fields, click the "Finish" button